The simple truth in the Bronx: It was time for Joe to go

 Girardi often stayed after games to throw BP to his son.
 If he doesn’t pursue another job right now -- my guess is he won’t -- there will be plenty of time for him to tutor his son.
 This will be a welcome change for Girardi.

-For so many years, the Yankee job seemed to grind Girardi down.
+For so many years, the Yankees job seemed to wear on Girardi.
 He denied that he lost weight during the season, but he often looked different by August than he did in February.

 Interestingly enough and perhaps tellingly, this year Girardi seemed a bit calmer, more at ease.
 Maybe he knew this was it for him.
-He might be harder to replace than it might seem.
+He might be harder to replace than it appears.
 But this was the right time for him to go.